tbrodbeck/local-search-comparer/README.md

 In most cases any somewhat recent versions of these libraries should be fine.

-The program has been tested on Windows 10 and macOS Mojave.
+The program has been tested on Windows 10, macOS Mojave and Ubuntu 18.04.

 ## Usage
 The main executable file is `gui.py`.
 The command to run the program is simply `python gui.py`.